SciML/FastSolvers.jl/docs/src/index.md

  - Uncertainty propagation
  - Control

 with PDE in loop are notoriously expensive (See [Peherstorfer](https://arxiv.org/abs/1806.10761)).
 When solving such problems with large $N$, quadratic complexity is not good enough.
 This necessitates the development of fast-solver methods.
-Indeed, there has been a lot of activity in this field; with the machine learning community recently jumping in.
+Indeed, there has been a lot of activity in this field with contributions from different research disciplines.
+(The machine learning community has recently jumped in.)

 [FastSolvers.jl](https://github.com/SciML/FastSolvers.jl) is being developed based on this consideration.
-In addition to providing users with a host of discretization methods, we also house a benchmark suite for linear and non-linear PDEs.
+In addition to providing users with a host of discretization methods, we also house a benchmark suite for linear and non-linear PDEs. *SciML*'s practice of *benchmarking everything* also applies here and should facilitate further development of these methods.